Artificial-Pancreas/iAPSdocs/docs/EN/index.md

 # Contribution
 iAPS is built by a volunteer community.
 If you are interested in helping as a programmer, you can help contribute to iAPS, or OpenAPS code base. iAPS is mostly written in SwiftUI.
 The APS algorithm is written in JS.

-You can also provide support in online support groups by helping them adjust their settings and troubleshoot common errors.
+You can also provide support in online support groups by helping users adjust their settings and troubleshoot common errors.

 (index-Overview)=